 Archive of Lost Woods

 There's a wood on the border of Northamptonshire and Warwickshire that is teeming with life: among the trees - a mix of oak, ash, aspen, birch, hazel, hawthorn, elm, elder and alder - birds, invertebrates, mice, voles and other animals go about their daily lives.
 This woodland has been a thriving world for at least 400 years, possibly many hundreds of years more.
 And it's threatened with destruction because it stands on the line where HS2, England's new high-speed railway, is scheduled to be built.
-The Archive of Lost Woods was created in protest at this destruction.
+The Archive of Lost Woods was created in September 2019 in protest at this destruction.

 and from the stillness of your body

 the quiet of a wood is never silent

 it is the busy peace of life, the floating